-The effects of MS may mean that it is necessary to make adaptations to your home.
-An occupational therapist can suggest changes that may make life at home easier and can advise on funding.
+You might find it necessary to make adaptations to your home if your MS symptoms start to make everyday living difficult.
+An occupational therapist can suggest changes that may make your life at home easier and can advise on where you can look for funding.

 There are several sources of help with the costs with home adaptations.
 These are usually means tested and for some people will cover a proportion rather than all of the cost.
 You should apply for grants before starting any work as funding is usually only given in advance.

 Adapting your home

 Disabled Facilities Grants are provided through your local council.
 Depending on your financial circumstances, you may be expected to pay some of the costs.
 Grants are available up to a limit of £30,000 in England, £36,000 in Wales and £25,000 in Northern Ireland.
 Scotland doesn't have Disabled Facilities Grants, but funding for essential adaptations may be available from local councils.